 - Confirm with the teachers you spoke with in May that they will write your recommendations; provide them with your first application deadline.

-- If planning to take SAT's on November 4, register by Oct 6.
-(Nov. is typically the last acceptable test date for ED/EA applications.)
+- If planning to take SAT's in November, register in October.
+(November is typically the last acceptable test date for ED/EA applications.)

 - Begin to activate applications to colleges with rolling admissions.

-- All applications with a college deadline of Oct 15 must be activated with a member of the college counseling staff no later than October 2nd.
+- All applications with a college deadline of Oct 15 must be activated with a member of the college counseling staff at the beginning of October.

-- All applications with a college deadline of November 1 must be activated with a member of the college counseling staff no later than October 16.
+- All applications with a college deadline of November 1 must be activated with a member of the college counseling staff — usually Mrs. Irizarry — no later than mid-October.

-- If planning to take an SAT on Nov.
-4 or Dec.
-2, register in October.
+- If planning to take an SAT in November or December, register in October.

 - All applications with a college deadline of November 15 must be activated with a member of the college counseling staff no later than November 1.